Map preview

 Low

-I searched for phrases such as 'parking fee', 'monthly parking charge', or 'additional parking cost' and found no references.
-Without an explicit amount or statement, the monthly parking fee is unknown.
+I searched for phrases like 'parking fee', 'monthly parking charge', or 'additional parking cost' and found no references.
+Because no fee amount or rental arrangement is stated, the value is unknown.

 Parking Guest